litentry/PolkaSignIn/README.md

 }
 ```

-The log in handler is very straightforward.
-Just validate the signed message and issue a token:
+The sign in handler in your application should use the `signIn` method to validate the signature and fetch the user's identity from the chain specified

 ```typescript
 async function handler(